What is naturopathy?

 My initial naturopathic education (a four-year Diploma of Applied Science) provided a thorough grounding in medical sciences, herbalism, nutrition and naturopathy.
 It was one of the first naturopathic courses in Australia to combine science without compromising traditional knowledge.
 Since graduating from the Southern School of Natural Therapies in 1991 I’ve had the privilege to work with thousands of people, lectured Advanced diploma and Bachelor of Health Sciences students (SSNT 1992 – 1998) and mentored a wide variety of complementary health practitioners.

-I’ve observed that most health coaching programs have a limited focus and usually lack a broad grounding in both complementary and conventional medicine.
+I’ve observed that most health coaching programs have a limited focus and usually lack a broad grounding in health sciences, complementary and conventional medicine.
 Without comprehensive face-to-face education and experience, it’s easy to miss the signs of a serious medical condition or get sidetracked by symptoms rather than investigating underlying causes.

 Distance consulting requires great skill to be safe and effective.
 I believe that many years of in-person consulting and exposure to a wide variety of health presentations, should be a prerequisite.